-We bring these three activities together to bring a complete Karate tuition experience in Coombe .
+We bring these three activities together to bring you a complete Karate tuition experience in Coombe .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wanted to learn forms of martial arts and started teaching Karate in Okinawan schools.
-This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn martial arts and started teaching Karate in Okinawan schools.
+This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.